Stairs With Carpet Over Wood Flooring

 Proneness to Slipping

-Think about if you or anyone in your family tends to slip on stairs.
-Perhaps your spouse doesn’t have the best hips, or your kids like to run up and down, causing them to fall.
-Or maybe you have dogs, and they aren’t very careful on the stairs.
+Think about if you or your family tends to slip on stairs.
+Perhaps your spouse doesn’t have the best hips, or you have small children who like to run up and down, causing them to fall.
+Or maybe you have dogs that aren’t very careful on the stairs.

 Getting carpeting or adding a carpet runner can help with this.
 You may still fall, but you probably won’t fall as often as you would on wood alone.